Skip to main content

 Things Break

-Rolling release means rolling risk.
-I’ve had updates break my display manager, my audio stack, and once — memorably — my entire desktop environment.
+I’ve had updates nuke my display manager, my audio, and once — memorably — my entire desktop.
 At 2 AM.
-The night before an assignment was due.
+Night before a deadline.
+Fun times.

-Every hour you spend ricing your terminal is an hour you didn’t spend on actual work.
-I’ve lost entire weekends to perfecting my i3 gaps.
-I regret nothing, but I also acknowledge the problem.
+Every hour spent ricing your terminal is an hour you didn’t spend on actual work.
+I’ve lost entire weekends to perfecting my Hyprland config.
+I regret nothing, but I acknowledge the problem.

-When your entire OS is a custom build, debugging becomes personal.
-Nobody else has your exact setup, so Stack Overflow answers are starting points, not solutions.
+When your entire OS is a custom build, Stack Overflow answers are starting points, not solutions.
+Your setup is yours.
+That’s the beauty and the curse.

 The Honest Truth